 We remind our patients they can take over-the-counter medications to help with pain and discomfort, but you can also practice chewing exercises or use styrofoam chewies to help ease the pain.

 The act of chewing helps to stimulate blood flow to your mouth.
-Blood flow acts as a natural pain reliever, which can be a natural way to help ease your discomfort.
-Styrofoam Chewies are a great way to get that chewing motion in, but they can be awkward to chew on while in public.
+Blood flow acts as a natural pain reliever, which can be a safe way to help ease your discomfort.
+Styrofoam chewies are a great way to get that chewing motion in, but they can be awkward to chew on while in public.

 Track Your Wear Time

 It will feel awkward trying to adjust your Invisalign to your lifestyle.
 However, please remember that, according to the official Invisalign FAQ, you have to wear the trays 22 hours a day, but they still have to be removed every time you have to eat.

 Your three meals a day should not exceed over two hours, but people can be forgetful while adjusting.
 It can be beneficial to take your Invisalign with you when you eat, so that way, they are on hand, and you are less likely to forget to put them back in.
 Still, please remember to avoid putting away your aligners wrapped in a napkin in the food courts as that is how most people lose their aligners.

 If remembering to put them back in is tricky for you at first, there are apps available that help with reminders for you.